PostHog/posthog.com/contents/tutorials/nuxt-feature-flags.md

 ![New app after adding the flag](../images/tutorials/nuxt-feature-flags/flag-enabled-in-app.png)

-## Adding PostHog on the server side feature flags
+## Implementing flag code on the server side

 You may notice the text flickers when you load your app.
 This is because PostHog is making a request on the client side to fetch the flag value.
 To prevent this, there are two alternatives: